The strong Fe K line and spin of the black-hole X-ray binary MAXI J1631-479

 \subsection{Joint fitting}

-Here, we fit the two data sets jointly.
-We assume common values of the ISM absorption parameters, mass, distance, inclination, spin, and the Fe abundance of the reflecting medium.
+Here, we jointly fit the two data sets.
+We assume common values of the interstellar absorption parameters, mass, distance, inclination, spin, and the Fe abundance of the reflecting medium.
 We first use {\tt kerrbb}.
-We obtain $\chi_\nu^2= 1192/938$ giving a negative spin of $a_*= -0.61^{+0.23}_{-0.26}$.
-However, retrograde accretion is unlikely for an LMXB, see also the discussion of past claims of negative spins in LMXBs in \citet{Zdziarski25a}.
+We obtain $\chi_\nu^2= 1129/931$ giving a negative spin of $a_*= -0.40^{+0.15}_{-0.23}$.
+We have searched the parameter space for a solution with $a_*>0$, but none has been found.

+Then, we use {\tt slimbh}, which yields a better fit with $\chi_\nu^2= 1108/930$.
+It gives a well-constrained, positive, and relatively high spin of $a_*= 0.86^{+0.03}_{-0.03}$.
+It is also a more physically motivated model, incorporating the dependence on the Eddington ratio through both the disk scale height and the radiative transfer effects \citep{Straub11}.
+We then selected {\tt slimbh} as our final model.
+See Table \ref{fits} for all the parameters.
+The spectra and residuals from the joint fit are shown separately for Parts I and II in Figure \ref{spectra}.
+We have also tested the effect of not including the correction for the spectral slope between the NuSTAR A and B units.
+When setting $\Delta \Gamma_{\rm NuSTAR\,B}=0$, we obtain a significantly worse fit, $\Delta \chi^2=+119$, but the spin remains the same with a slightly lower uncertainty, $a_*= 0.86^{+0.03}_{-0.02}$.

-Given that, we decide on {\tt slimbh} to be our final model, which also yields a better fit with $\chi_\nu^2= 1169/938$, giving a relatively high and positive spin of $a_*= 0.84\pm 0.03$; see Table \ref{fits} for all of the parameters.
-The corona covers roughly half of the disk, with $f_{\rm cov}\sim 0.5$.
-The obtained mass is within the typical range for BHs in LMXBs \citep{Ozel10}, and the inclination agrees with that of \citet{Xu20_J1631}.
+The corona covers roughly half of the disk.
+The obtained mass is within the range found for BHs in LMXBs \citep{Ozel10}.